Ian Fitzgibbon

 Ian Fitzgibbon (born 1962) is an Irish film and television director, screenwriter and occasionally actor.
-He is perhaps best known for directing Spin the Bottle, A Film with Me in It and the Comedy Central UK show Threesome, and for the role of Fr.
+He is perhaps best known for directing Spin the Bottle, A Film with Me in It and the Comedy Central UK show Threesome, and for the role of sarcastic Fr.
 Jessup in Father Ted.

 In 2014, he won an IFTA for director television drama for the Sky sitcom Moone Boy.